igorfaria/CSSTool/docs/index.md

 ### Usage

-You can use the CSS Tool to optimize one or multiples CSS files.
+You can use the CSS Tool to optimize one or multiple CSS files.
 ```php
 <?php
 // Includes the autoloader file or directly the class files